 “You are not persons” the Supreme Court of Canada told these five women in 1927 when they petitioned the court to determine whether as ‘persons’ they were eligible for appointment to Canada’s Senate.
 The court said they weren’t really people and therefore ineligible for Senate appointment.
-The five women didn’t give up their fight and appealed to the British Privy Judicial Council who ruled they were indeed people.
+The five women didn’t give up their fight and appealed to the British Privy Judicial Council who ruled in 1929 they were indeed people.
 They are known as Canada’s Famous Five for their important contribution to women’s rights in Canada.

 I want to leave something behind when I go; some small legacy of truth, some word that will shine in a dark place.